aainur/aainur/README.md

 I have two dreams that I’m working on full time to influence:

-- Developing a technical solution for the measurement and early diagnosis of scoliosis based on muscle state, so that "idiopathic scoliosis" no longer exists.
+- Developing a technical solution for people with scoliosis and back pain to track posture and the correctness of exercises.

 - Achieving equal education for girls in tech, so that every girl knows she has the potential and technical mindset to succeed, and that STEM is not just for boys.